ejborges/Angular-Node-Express-App-Template/README.md

   - If you encounter the error `listen EADDRINUSE`, this means that the server address on port 3000 is already in use.
 You can:
     - Close the process using port 3000
     - Edit server.js variable portNum to be another value.
+  - Then, go back to the command line with the keyboard shortcut `Ctrl + c` and run `nodemon server.js` again.

 9. Since this is a template, there will not be much to see when you open the page.
+I have included a simple app to help new developers understand how everything is supposed to work.
 Everything is set up to begin development on an AngualrJS app.